Rim Tim Tagi Dim: Commercial performance

 Prior to Dora, "Rim Tim Tagi Dim" debuted at number 24 on the HR Top 40 issue dated 14 January 2024, before peaking at number four the following week.
 Following its triumph at Dora, it reached the new peak of number one on the chart issue dated 3 March 2024.
 It also debuted at number two on Billboards Croatia Songs chart issue dated 9 March 2024, behind "Fantazija" by Grše and Miach.
 On the chart issue dated 25 May 2024, it ended "Fantazija"'s 15-week reign and reached the chart summit.

 On the UK Singles Chart issue dated 17 May 2024, "Rim Tim Tagi Dim" debuted at number 36.
 The achievement made Purišić only the second Croatian artist to appear on the chart, after Ivo Robić who peaked at number 23 with "Morgen" (1959).
 Other territories where the song reached top 40 include Austria, Finland, Greece, Iceland, Ireland, Latvia, Lithuania, Luxembourg, Norway, Poland, Sweden, and Switzerland.

 Globally, the song debuted at 139 and 64 on Billboard Global 200 and Global Excl.
 US chart issues dated 25 May 2024, respectively.

 Cover versions

 On 26 February 2024, a day after the Dora final, Vatrogasci released their Croatian-language parody cover of "Rim Tim Tagi Dim", titled "Rim Tu Tiki Tiki".

 On 5 May 2024, the weekend before the Eurovision week, Croatian actress Marija Kolb impersonated Purišić's Dora performance in the tenth episode of the eighth season of Tvoje lice zvuči poznato, winning the episode.
 Her performance was endorsed by Purišić.

 On 12 May 2025, Purišić performed an acoustic version of "Rim Tim Tagi Dim" in the morning programme of Otvoreni Radio.
 The version was described as country by multiple publications.
 Five days later, on 17 May, Purišić and Käärijä performed a mashup of "Rim Tim Tagi Dim" and "Cha Cha Cha" in the grand final of Eurovision Song Contest 2025.

+On 13 April 2026, Moldovan entry for 2026, Satoshi, performed a cover of "Rim Tim Tagi Dim", which was then uploaded to the Eurovision YouTube channel in the run-up to the 2026 edition and features Baby Lasagna at the ending.